Summer research internships

 Step 2

-Discuss a project.
-You will not need to come up with a new idea for a project.
+Discuss a project: You will not need to come up with a new idea for a project.
 Instead, you can discuss with your prospective supervisor what project you could work on.
 This will likely involve supporting a supervisor and/or a PhD student on an existing research project.

 Step 3

-Complete the application form â€“ you will need to do this in collaboration with your prospective supervisor.
+Complete the application form: You will need to do this in collaboration with your prospective supervisor.

 Step 4

-Submit the form and a scanned copy of your HEAR (Higher Education Achievement Record) or transcript.
+You will also need to submit a scanned copy of your HEAR (Higher Education Achievement Record) or transcript.
 To be considered for the Vacation Internship you will need to submit the application form electronically; paper copies will not be accepted.

-The deadline for applications is 4pm Friday 29 March 2024.
+The deadline for applications is 16.00 Friday 1 May 2026.

 Applications received after the deadline above will not be considered.